ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Don't use unsigned when you need:
 - mathematical operations [(19)](https://www.youtube.com/watch?v=wvtFGa6XJDU).
 - compare magnitudes [(19)](https://www.youtube.com/watch?v=wvtFGa6XJDU).

+A quote from Bjarne Stroustrup [(15)](https://youtu.be/Puio5dly9N8?t=2644):

+> There are far too many integer types, there are far too lenient rules for mixing them together, and it's a major bug source, which is why I'm saying stay as simple as you can, use (signed) integers till you really need something else.

 To make it clear when a conversion is happening, always use `static_cast` instead of relying on implicit conversions.